zachstultz/komga-cover-extractor/README.md

 ### 1. Introduction

-The Komga Cover Extractor is a Python automation script designed to enhance the user experience of Komga, a manga and light novel manager.
-This script automates the detection and extraction of covers from zip, cbz, and epub files, providing users with high-resolution local covers within Komga.
+Komga Cover Extractor is a Python automation script that automates the detection and extraction of covers from zip, cbz, and epub files, providing users with high-resolution local covers within Komga.

 ### 2. Installation